gammaled/guled-investment-group/README.md

 * **Plan**<br>When the user opens the page, the information should flow in an easily understood way to follow and is structured in a way to make the information easy to read.
 * **Implementation**<br>Present the information in sections clear from each other with space and, within each section, information is presented in separate columns.
 Also, using colours that contrast well with each other.

 * **Test**<br>Contrast is tested as one of the audits in Lighthouse.
-Background and foreground colours do not have a sufficient contrast ratio specifically "Learn More" button in callout.
+Background and foreground colours did not have a sufficient contrast ratio specifically "Learn More" button in callout.
 Changed colour of button to International Orange Engineering #C40B08 for better contrast and, in addition, increased font size.

 * **Results**<br>Contrast is much better and button is more noticeable.

 * **Verdict**<br>The test has passed all the criteria and works like planned.

 ### Easy To Understand
-**User Story: As a user, I want to understand what an investment fund in a language I can understand without too much financial jargon.**
+**User Story: As a user, I want to understand what an investment fund is in a language I can understand without too much financial jargon.**

 * **Plan**<br>The user should easily understand the investment concepts and services offered despite not being investment or finance professionals.
 * **Implementation**<br>Avoid as much financial jargon as possible, where necessary, highlight and ensure they are well-defined.
-* **Test**<br>Ask three of my friends, who are not investing professionals at all, to review the site and it information provided.
+* **Test**<br>Ask three of my friends, who are not investing professionals at all, to review the site and information provided.
 They have all said they understood the concepts and services offered on the site.

 * **Results**<br>Information is easily understood as planned, financial terms have been well-defined and properly presented.